Looking to Earn your Degree in Canada?

 Our counsellors are experts in the field of education and can help you choose the right program based on your academic achievements, interests, and career goals.
 You can work with the CUAC staff member in your city directly, or you can conduct all correspondence via email or phone.
 If you don't have a CUAC office in your city, we'll assign you an adviser to help you from beginning to end.
 One of the many advantages of a Canadian education is that your initial decision is not completely set in stone.
 You may decide to change your major, and that's ok!

 What are the program requirements?

-Each program has its own requirements, and since we are an international organization, each of the CUAC offices is well-versed in the curricula offered in their area, whether it's IGCSE, IB, CBSE, American, etc. Once we determine which program you wish to study, we look at the specific requirements.
+Each program has its own requirements, and since we are an international organization, each of the CUAC offices is well-versed in the curricula offered in their area, whether it's IGCSE/ A levels, IB, CBSE, American, SABIS, WAEC, etc. Once we determine which program you wish to study, we look at the specific requirements.
 Since we partner with the universities directly, we can advise next steps, in case you don't meet the minimum requirements.
 This might mean a semester studying academic English or taking a foundation level math course during your first semester.

 How much will tuition cost?

 Since we partner with several different universities, the tuition costs can vary.
 However, if you require a study permit for Canada, we strongly advise that you have a budget of $30,000 Canadian dollars per year.
 This would cover your tuition, fees, and living expenses, and the Canadian government will require that you or your family can financially support you throughout your studies.

 How can I apply for a student visa?

 Once you are admitted into a program, we will help you with the next steps of obtaining your visa, from the application forms to the documents you'll need to provide.
 We know it can be a daunting process, but we've successfully helped over 8,000 students obtain study permits and earn their degrees in Canada